 Glossary: Types of Retirement Plans

-401(k) Plan: This is a retirement plan where an employee defers part of his or her current income into a tax shelter where it grows tax-free until the employee withdraws it.
+401(k) Plan: This is a retirement plan where an employee defers part of their current income into a tax shelter where it grows tax-free until the employee withdraws it.
 The employer has the discretion to match the employee's contributions.
-Annual contributions of employer and employee are limited to 25 percent of salary or $30,000.
+Annual contributions of employer and employee are limited to 25 percent of the employee's salary or $30,000.
 The employee may not contribute more than $22,500 on their own.
-The plan allows an employee to save for retirement and simultaneously reduce his or her current income tax bill.
+The plan allows an employee to save for retirement and simultaneously reduce their current income tax bill.
 Employees are often allowed to make decisions as to the investment of these funds.

 Defined Benefit Pension Plan: This is a traditional pension plan that pays workers a specific monthly benefit at retirement.
 To be eligible, the employee must have worked at the company providing the pension for a set period of time.
 These plans either state the promised benefit as an exact dollar amount or specify a formula for calculating the benefit.
 Generally, a company funds the pension plan, and a professional money manager invests the assets of the fund.
 After retirement, the employee receives a set amount of money monthly.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.

 Contact a qualified employment attorney to make sure your rights are protected.